gantz-thomas-gantz/Eigenvalues/README.md

 ### Test

-To run the main tests, including verifying the correctness of each algorithm and visualizing the results, execute the following function in the REPL:
+To run the main tests, verifying the correctness of each algorithm, execute the following function:
 ```julia
 test()
 ```